brendanconnolly/BlogPosts/ThankfulTester2015.md

 It's probably best when talking about the holidays to gloss over intimate details of their beginnings and focus on their intent.
 With that in mind, Thanksgiving was always my favorite holiday growing up.
 The family would get together, most of us would help get the meal ready in some form or fashion.
 Then I'd get to relax and watch football or movies, while the turkey cooked.
 It's like Christmas without all the pressure and ceremony, plus I love all things pumpkin in the pre holiday spice days it was about the only timed you'd get to see or taste any of it.

-As I've grown older, I really see the value in talking stock of the blessings in my life.
+I really see the value in talking stock of the blessings in my life.
 While it might sound contrived, I am thankful to be a tester.
 I love working with software and here are a few reasons why.

 ### Thankful for Evolving Roles
 While it may still be happening, the days where a tester role was siloed into being handed complete software to test before a release are numbered.